xuwang/kube-gitlab-authn/README.md

 Assuming you already have an `admin` user with cluster role configured in your kubecfg.
 With this admin credential, you can assign roles to other users.

+* Distribute your cluster's `ca.pem` to users who need to access the cluster.
+Here is a [extract_kubecfg_cert.sh]( https://gist.github.com/xueshanf/71f188c58553c82bda16f80483e71918) to help you to extract cluster ca cert from kubecfg.

 * Assign user `johndoe` admin role to namespace `gitlab`

 ```